 In the aftermath of the Second World War, improving the efficiency of the construction sector was of central importance across a range of government policy areas.
-A broad political consensus in favour of demand management prevailed until the mid-1970s.
+A broad political consensus in favour of demand management prevailed until the late-1970s.
 Sustained investment in public housing encouraged the development of industrialized construction techniques.
 There was also strong support in favour of direct employment.
 Confidence in the quality of industrialized methods slumped following the Ronan Point collapse of 1968.
 The Poulson scandal of the early 1970s also exposed widespread corruption in the public sector.
 The consensus in favour of state planning was further disrupted by prolonged industrial action.
 The national building strike of 1972 left a legacy of bitterness.
 The cover picture of the book speaks to the recurring rediscovery of standardization and prefabrication as supposed solutions to the industry’s productivity crisis.

 Chapter 2.
 The dawn of enterprise